Around the year 2000 we received an avalanche of sad reports about distilleries

 So, if I remember my PR speak correctly, it's likely that the malt whisky which is distilled at Ailsa Bay won't ever be bottled as a single malt whisky.
 Apart from a precious two exceptions,

 this was also the case with the malt whisky that was produced at WM Grant's Kininvie distillery.
-The last time I checked, there have been only two bottlings of Kininvie in two decades.
+The last time I checked, there have been only a few bottlings of Kininvie in two decades.
 You can find the location of Ailsa Bay on the interactive whisky map, but until a few single malt whiskies are released I won't bother to add a separate distillery profile to this site.

 Annandale distillery in, erm...
 Annandale (Dumfries & Galloway) features in Alfred Barnard's 19th century book about the distilleries of Scotland.
 He wrote about Annan, the capital of Annandale: 'It stands on the high road from Dumfries to Carlisle, is a royal burgh, and one of the cleanest and pleasantest towns we have seen in the Lowlands.'
 Annandale closed in 1919, but now, after almost a century, the closed Lowlands distillery is heading for a revival.
 Planning permission has been granted and Annandale has received a £150,000 grant from the UK government.
 David Thomson, the new owner of the derelict distillery buildings, said: "Our ambition is to create an interesting and meaningful brand around Annandale, to create a whisky drinking experience around the main parameters of single malt Scotch whisky flavour and to create an engaging visitor experience."